-Exploring how social identities shape our experiences, and tracing how bias, privilege and oppression all intersect
+Exploring how social identities shape our experiences, and tracing how bias, privilege and oppression all intersect Choose this workshop if you want to...

 - reflect on what your and others' structural advantages look like in society; - explore different shapes of privilege and how they each perpetuate oppression; - brainstorm ways to challenge systems of domination and create positive change.